Updated May 8, 2023

 The Trail and the Climb

 From the main Airport Vista parking lot, stay on the side of the parking lot and follow the sign to the Sedona View Trail.
 If you are on the right track, after a few hundred yards you will reach a gate that keeps deer off the airport runway.
 Please close the gate behind you.
-The trail to the vortex from there is easy, relaxing, and scenic.
+The hike from there is easy, relaxing, and scenic.
 There are many photo opportunities along the way for you to snap that Instagram worthy picture of epic red rock formations.

 This hike is about 0.6 mile long and it ends at a lookout and rest area.
 The lookout has a map with pictures to help you identify all the famous rock formations.
 From there, you will take a left and follow the path to the vortex.